helmut-hoffer-von-ankershoffen/ceil/README.md

 ## Setup K8S and execute all deployments

-1) Insert thumb drives in the USB ports of your GlusterFS RPIs (`ceil-two` to `ceil-four`)
-2) Execute `make setup` to setup K8S inc. persistence and deploy everything at once - takes ca. 45 minutes.
+1) Execute `make setup` to setup K8S inc. persistence and deploy everything at once - takes ca. 45 minutes.

 Notes:
 - `ceil-one` is set up as k8s master